temporalio/documentation/docs/cluster-deployment-guide.md

  }
 ```

-Once your Visibility store is set up and running, these custom Search Attributes are available to use in your Workflow code.
+When your Visibility store is set up and running, these custom Search Attributes are available to use in your Workflow code.

 #### Remove custom Search Attributes

-To remove a Search Attribute key from your Visibility store, use the command `tctl search-attribute remove`.
+To remove a Search Attribute key from your self-hosted Temporal Cluster Visibility store, use the command `tctl search-attribute remove`.

 For example, if using Elasticsearch for Advanced Visibility, to remove a custom Search Attribute called `CustomSA` of type Keyword use the following command:

 `tctl search-attribute remove --name CustomSA`

-With Temporal Server v1.20, if using a SQL database for Advanced Visibility, you will need to specify the Namespace in your command, as shown in the following command:
+With Temporal Server v1.20, if using a SQL database for Advanced Visibility, you need to specify the Namespace in your command, as shown in the following command:

 `tctl  --ns yournamespace search-attribute remove --name CustomSA`